Kaidan (2007 film): Plot

-Oshiga succumbs to her illness and is given a proper burial.
-Shinkichi discovers a letter, left by Oshiga, that warns if he remarries, she will haunt his new wife until the latter dies.
+Toyoshiga succumbs to her illness and is given a proper burial.
+Shinkichi discovers a letter, left by Toyoshiga, that warns if he remarries, she will haunt his new wife until the latter dies.
 He and Oisa elope and flee Edo, but they lose their way in a rainstorm.
-Oshiga's vengeful spirit terrorises the pair until she makes a frightful apparition to her husband.
-Out of fearful defense, Shinkichi strikes at Oshiga with a scythe and to his horror, he realises he's stuck it into Oisa's neck.
+Toyoshiga's vengeful spirit terrorises the pair until she makes a frightful apparition to her husband.
+Out of fearful defense, Shinkichi strikes at Toyoshiga with a scythe and to his horror, he realises he's stuck it into Oisa's neck.
 He passes out on the road.

 Shinkichi wakes up in the house of a wealthy man.
 They discover Oisa's corpse, prompting Shinkichi to run away to Hanyo.
 There, he encounters Osono.
-Together they mourn the death of Oshiga, and Osono soon finds her former brother-in-law a job.
+Together they mourn the death of Toyoshiga, and Osono soon finds her former brother-in-law a job.
 He gives her a small bell as a present.
 Soon, he's referred as the master of the house.
 The wealthy man and his wife want Shinkichi to marry their daughter Orui, Oisa's cousin.
 Shinkichi initially declines.
 After a blue snake attacks Orui, causing her to get burn herself in a fireplace.
-Shinkichi notices Orui's burn is in the same place as a scar belonging to Oshiga.
+Shinkichi notices Orui's burn is in the same place as a scar belonging to Toyoshiga.
 He hastily agrees to marry Orui.

 Shinkichi and Orui soon have a daughter, who's born unusually pale with a scar on her left brow.
 The child eventually displays strange characteristics, which troubles Shinkichi.